andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/hashborgir/awesome-ai) - Curated list of Awesome AI Generator (Free and Trial/Paid).
 - [awesome-effective-altruism](https://github.com/henryaj/awesome-effective-altruism) - A curated list of resources on how to do the most good.
 - [awesome-deep-learning-materials](https://github.com/hggeorgiev/awesome-deep-learning-materials) - Curated materials from Centroida's Deep Learning team.
+- [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .
 - [awesome-diy-wx](https://github.com/iotwx/awesome-diy-wx) - A collection of resources for diy, semi-professional, 3d-printed and otherwise amazing weather stations.
 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [awesome-colab-project](https://github.com/LC1332/awesome-colab-project) - Awesome Colab Projects Collection.